namusyaka/howl.js/README.md

 # Howl.js

-Howl.js is simple path router for use in client side
+Howl.js is a simple path router for use in client side

 ## Usage